-The Microsoft Academic query pane allows you to perform a Microsoft Academic query and analyse its results; it contains a structured version of the parameters accepted by Microsoft Academic.
+The Microsoft Academic query pane in Publish or Perish allows you to perform a Microsoft Academic query and analyse its results; it contains a structured version of the parameters accepted by Microsoft Academic.
 Publish or Perish uses these parameters to perform a Microsoft Academic query, which is then analyzed and converted to a number of statistics.
 The results are available on-screen and can also be copied to the Windows clipboard (for pasting in other applications) or saved to a text file (for future reference or further analysis).

 Microsoft Academic access

 - You will need to request a Microsoft Academic subscription key before you can run Microsoft Academic queries.
 For detailed instructions, see Microsoft Academic subscription key.

 - Publish or Perish 6.17 and later: